ubidots/ubidots-java/README.rst

 Each data source has a unique id that tells the server which one to retrieve.

-For example, if a data source has the id 51c99cfdf91b28459f976414, it can be retrieved using the method get_datasource of the ApiClient instance:
+For example, if a data source has the id 51c99cfdf91b28459f976414, it can be retrieved using the method getDatasource of the ApiClient instance:

 .. code-block:: java